PeernetOfficial/core/README.md

 The routing table has a bucket size of 20 and the size of keys 256 bits (blake3 hash).
 Nodes within buckets are sorted by least recently seen.
 The number of nodes to contact concurrently in DHT lookups (also known as alpha number) is set to 5.

+### Timeouts

+* The default reply timeout (round-trip time) is 20 seconds set in `ReplyTimeout`.
+This applies to Response and Pong messages.
+The RTT timeout implies an average minimum connection speed between peers of about 6.4 KB/s for files of 64 KB size.
+* Separate timeouts for file transfers will be established.

 ## Contributing

 Please note that by contributing code, documentation, ideas, snippets, or any other intellectual property you agree that you have all the necessary rights and you agree that we, the Peernet organization, may use it for any purpose.